Cancel anytime

 Ideal Investor Profile

-The ideal investor for AIRR is one who believes in the potential for a resurgence in American industrial manufacturing and is seeking targeted exposure to this theme.
-They should also be comfortable with the higher volatility associated with small and mid-cap companies.
+The ideal investor for AIRR is someone who believes in the long-term resurgence of American manufacturing and seeks targeted exposure to this theme.

 Market Risk